-Critical Objectives Key Skills Vho am I?
-Identify first and last names FQ 1 Ask and respond appropriately to questions Trace, copy, write names about self Describe self, others, objects and situations Respond to Questions using appropriate words Make general statements about information Diagonal incompany collected about self and others Discuss importance of names Recognize sight words appropriate to grade Company simple contanges Use basic word recognition strategies to decode Compose simple sentences words related to self and others Read sentences Distinguish initial and final sounds in spoken iveau sentences words related to aspects of the self Form lines Manipulate phonemes in words 1 01111 111100 Link sounds to letters to decode words Plot data Use context clues to determine character traits about self Compare numbers Use capital and common letters appropriately as Identify birth months on they write simple sentences about themselves calendar and others Respond to and use parts of the verb 'to be' to make containing about self and others.
-Discuss religious make sentences about self and others experiences Recognise the importance of being called by a name Demonstrate acceptable social behaviours in varying settings Make general statements and draw conclusions based on information collected for line plot Demonstrate an understanding of the concepts of 'first' and 'last' Count to tell how many objects are in a set or group Associate month with events such as birthdays Read the calendar to identify birthday and birth month Identify taller/shorter of two students when placed side to side Form groups/sets based on birth month etc Listen and relate religious stories about the birth of children in the Christian Bible and other sacred texts.

-- Identify and create rhyming words - Read with fluency, grade appropriate texts - Express their understanding of a story or poem relating to groups in any form of the creative arts - Identify groups to which they belong - Compare and contrast groups Use the word set when referring to a group - Group real and representative objects in many ways - Determine, by matching members, a set with the same, fewer or more members than another - Recognize the numerals 0 through 10 and associate them with the corresponding words. - Display and analyze data using attributes - Demonstrate respect for the views of others

-My Body
+Critical Objectives Key Skills

+Who am I?
+Identify first and last names

+FQ 1

+Ask and respond appropriately to questions Trace, copy, write names

+about self Respond to Ouestiens

+Describe self, others, objects and situations Respond to Questions

+using appropriate words

+Make general statements about information collected about self and others Discuss importance of names

+Discuss importance of names

+Recognize sight words appropriate to grade Use basic word recognition strategies to decode Compose simple sentences

+• Ose basic word recognition strategies to decode words related to self and others ••••••••••••••••••••••••••••••••••••••

+Distinguish initial and final sounds in spoken Read sentences

+words related to aspects of the self

+Manipulate phonemes in words Form lines

+Link sounds to letters to decode words

+Use context clues to determine character traits Plot data

+about self

+Use capital and common letters appropriately as Compare numbers

+they write simple sentences about themselves

+and others calendar

+Respond to and use parts of the verb 'to be' to

+make sentences about self and others Discuss religious

+Recognise the importance of being called by a experiences

+name

+Identify self as boy/girl, male/female

+Demonstrate acceptable social behaviours in

+varying settings

+Make general statements and draw conclusions

+based on information collected for line plot

+Demonstrate an understanding of the concepts

+of 'first' and 'last'

+Count to tell how many objects are in a set or

+group

+• Associate month with events such as birthdays

+Read the calendar to identify birthday and birth

+month

+Identify taller/shorter of two students when

+placed side to side

+A HOLD CLOBE DOCOL ON NITH MONTH ATA

+Form groups/sets based on birth month etc

+Listen and relate religious stories about the

+• •

-- Use line and space - Use capital and common letters appropriately - Use pronouns 'I', 'me', 'my' - Use regular and irregular plural nouns - Use full stops and commas appropriately - Recognize sight words related to parts of the body - Read text appropriate to grade - Talk about self and identity - Recognise the external parts of the body and their parts - Use the senses to explore the similarities and differences between materials - Explain the use of some special parts of the body: hands, feet, eyes, mouth, nose and ears, feet - Identify and name external parts of the body - Relate the uses of selected parts of the body - Name the senses, associating them with specific parts of the body - Communicate information about self through drawing. - Create a short prayer to the Creator, giving thanks for specific parts of the body
+FQ 2 Identify and create rhyming words Read with fluency, grade appropriate texts Express their understanding of a story or poem relating to groups in any form of the creative arts Identify groups to which they belong Compare and contrast groups Use the word set when referring to a group Group real and representative objects in many ways Determine, by matching members, a set with the same, fewer or more members than another Recognize the numerals 0 through 10 and associate them with the corresponding words.
+Display and analyze data using attributes Demonstrate respect for the views of others My Body Compare external parts Read sight words FQ 1 Use line and space Use singular and plural forms Use capital and common letters appropriately Discuss use of head Use pronouns 'l', 'me', 'my' Discuss use of field Use regular and irregular plural nouns Read sight words Use full stops and commas appropriately Recognize sight words related to parts of the Measure distances body Estimate Read text appropriate to grade Measurements Talk about self and identity Follow instructions Recognise the external parts of the body and their parts Measure Use the senses to explore the similarities and differences between materials Explain the use of some special parts of the Compare Measurements body: hands, feet, eyes, mouth, nose and ears, Drow and label feet Draw and label Identify and name external parts of the body Write sentences Relate the uses of selected parts of the body Name the senses, associating them with specific parts of the body Discuss use of upper limbs Communicate information about self through Discuss use of lower limbs drawing.
+Organize pictures Create a short prayer to the Creator, giving thanks for specific parts of the body Compare pictures thanks for specific parts of the body oompare pictures